hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803686v1-compassverifier-a-unified-and-robust-verifier-for-llms-evaluation-an.md

 ---
 layout: default
-title: CompassVerifier: A Unified and Robust Verifier for LLMs Evaluation and Outcome Reward
+title: "CompassVerifier: A Unified and Robust Verifier for LLMs Evaluation and Outcome Reward"
 ---

 # CompassVerifier: A Unified and Robust Verifier for LLMs Evaluation and Outcome Reward